Blog

 However, some analysts believe this crisis may be temporary, anticipating a shift as production ramps up later in the year, particularly with the onset of the southwest monsoon in June.
 Additionally, a projected recovery in tire demand later in the year offers hope amidst the uncertainty.

 Additional factors contributing to the short-term landscape include the recent 5% rise in Brent Crude oil prices ($86.13 a barrel), adding to cost pressures on tire companies reliant on this key raw material for tire production.
-Despite a slight dip in international rubber prices, domestic prices are expected to remain elevated due to lower production during the off-season and an anticipated decline in availability as the season draws to a close.

 Furthermore, the stock prices of major tire companies like CEAT Limited, MRF Tyres, Apollo Tyres, JK Tyre, and Goodyear India have experienced significant declines as investors react to the rising cost of raw materials.